JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 build the project to generate the special `Res` class which provides access to resources.
 To manually generate the `Res` class and all the resource accessors, build the project or re-import the project in the IDE.

+After that, you can use the generated class to access the configured multiplatform resources from your code.

+To learn about passing multiplatform resources to external libraries and about using Java resources and remote files in Compose Multiplatform, see the [dedicated section](#other-resources-and-external-access).

+## Customizing the accessor class generation

-You can also customize the generated class to suit your needs using the Gradle settings block.
+You can customize the generated `Res` class to suit your needs using Gradle settings.

-## Customizing the Res class generation

 In the `compose.resources {}` block of the `build.gradle.kts` file, you can specify several settings that affect the way the `Res` class is generated for your project.